Memphis College of Art: History

 The college opened on October 5, 1936 and was once housed in the James Lee House in Victorian Village.
 When the college opened, it was originally named the Memphis Academy of Art.
 Before becoming an independent college, it was initially named the James Lee Memorial Academy of Art and was funded by the Memphis Art Association.
 Their independence was declared after a dispute with the Memphis Art Association's director, Florence M. McIntyre, who disapproved of their acceptance of modernism.
 The school then officially opened as the Mid-South School of Fine Arts, soon renamed as the Memphis Academy of Art.

 From 1959 until its closing, the main building of the college was Rust Hall in Overton Park, an award-winning example of mid-century architecture designed by Roy Harrover with his company, Harrover & Mann.
 In its opening, the college hired a total of eleven African American teachers, despite the pervasiveness of racial discrimination nationally in 1961.
 Later, the position of the Memphis Academy of Art's first president was assigned to Dr. Jameson M. Jones, in 1976.
 Under new leadership, a milestone was reached when computer technology was merged with art by new Academy president John S. Slorp in 1982.
 Three years later, the Academy was renamed the Memphis College of Art.

 The MCA continued to expand with graduate programs starting in 1987, new student housing in 1992, and a graduate center in 1998.
 Following these expansions came the addition of the Metz Hall, named after Charles B. Metz and paid for by his family's donation of $1,000,000 to the college.
 Then, the Nesin Graduate School was created in 2010, offering the Master of Arts Education, Master of Arts in Teaching, and Master in Fine Arts programs.
 Soon after, the Memphis College of Art reached its end on May 9, 2020, with its final Commencement Ceremony.

 Closure

 After 84 years of holding classes, the Memphis College of Art closed in May 2020.
 They were forced to close after facing debt and declined enrollment.
 The college stated that they had no future plans for fixing their troubling financial situation and the Board of Directors of the Memphis College of Art had to ultimately vote against keeping the college open.
 This decision was made in October 2017 as the college began preparing for their closure.

 In May, 2022 the Metal Museum signed a lease for the site of the former art college.

-Future of the building

-Following the closure of MCA, the City of Memphis requested the public to provide ideas for the building's replacement.
-As of July 2019, there were seven considerations for what the building may become in the future: